About Musee de Cluny

 However, it is not just what is inside Musee de Cluny which is of interest to historians – the very buildings in which it is contained are of great historical importance.
 Notably, Musee de Cluny is made up of two main buildings, the fifteenth century Cluny Abbey Hotel (Hôtel de Cluny) and an important series of Gallo-Roman baths.

-These baths, known as Thermes de Cluny, date back to the first to third centuries AD and represent some of the best preserved remnants of the Gallo-Roman city of Lutetia.
+These baths, known as Thermes de Cluny, date back to the 1st to 3rd centuries AD and represent some of the best preserved remnants of the Gallo-Roman city of Lutetia.
 With much of their walls intact, Thermes de Cluny is an exciting find for Ancient Rome enthusiasts.

 Some of the rooms of Musee de Cluny were once part of the baths (the official site has a map showing which these are – otherwise it is hard to tell).
 Outside the museum, one can see the original walls of the cold room or “caldarium” and warm water room (tepidarium), although, at the time of writing, visitors cannot walk around this part of the site.